jarviscanada/jarvis_data_eng_derek/springboot/README.md

 - Add a new ticker to dailyList and save it to the database.

 __PUT__ `/quote/`
-- Update a specified quote.
-It will only update the quotes that are currently in the database instead of creating new ones.
+- Update a specified quote in database

 __PUT__ `/quote/iexMarketData`
-- This endpoint will pull the most recent market data from the IEX cloud for every quote that exists in the database.
-It will only update the quotes that are currently in the database instead of creating new ones.
+- update quote talbe by using IEX data
 ### Trader Account Controller
 ![Diagram](./Asset/TraderAccountController.png)
 __DELETE__ `/trader/traderId/{traderId}`
-- This endpoint will delete a trader and the account associated with that trader.
-If the fund balance is not 0 or this trader is still holding securities, it will return bad HTTP status code.
-If the deletion succeeds, it will return good HTTP status code.
+- delete a trader and the asscociatedd account.
+If the fund balance is not 0 or this trader is still holding securities, it will show error code.

 __POST__ `/trader`
-- This endpoint will use the trader information in the HTTP request and create a trader and an associated account.
-All fields except the ID field should not be null.
-It will return the trader's profile and account.
+- create a trader and an associated account.
+All fields but the ID field should be non-null.

 __POST__`/trader/firstname/{firstname}/lastname/{lastname}/dob/{dob}/country/{country}/email/{email}`
-- This endpoint will do the same thing as the above endpoint.
-However, the information of the trader is included in the endpoint URL instead of the HTTP request header.
+- create a trader and an associated account.
+All fields but the ID field should be non-null.The trader information is in the endpoint URL instead of the HTTP request header.

 __PUT__`/trader/deposit/traderId/{traderId}/amount/{amount}`
-- This endpoint will deposit the specified amount of funds into a given trader's account and it will return the new account information.
+- deposit the given amount of fund in a specified trader's account.
+If the given fund is less than zeor, it will show error.

 __PUT__`/trader/withdraw/traderId/{traderId}/amount/{amount}`
-- This endpoint will withdraw the specified amount of fun from the given trader's account.
-It will return bad HTTP status code if there is an insufficient fund available.
-If it succeeds, it will return the new account information.
+- withdraw given amount of fund from the specified trader's account.
+If there is no enough balance in account, it will show error.
 ### Order controller
 ![Diagram](./Asset/OrderController.png)
 __POST__ `/order/marketOrder`
-- This endpoint will submit a market order.
-Based on the value given for the position of security, it will determine whether to buy or sell the security.
-In case of buying the security, a bad HTTP status code will be return if the ask size of this security is smaller than the position required or there is an insufficient fund to buy the security.
-In case of selling the security, a bad HTTP status code will be return if the owned position of this security is smaller than the given position.
-Otherwise, if the execution of the market order succeeds, it will return the executed security order.
+- execute a market order.
+If the size is positive, it is a buy order, and negative size means sell order.

 ### Dashboard controller
 ![Diagram](./Asset/DashboardController.png)
 __GET__ `/dashboard/portfolio/traderId/{traderId}`
-- This endpoint will return all the securities owned by the given trader.
-For each security owned, it will show its ticker, position, and current quote.
-It will return bad HTTP status code if the given trader ID cannot be found.
+- show portfolio of specified traderId.

 __GET__ `/dashboard/profile/traderId/{traderId}`
--  This endpoint will return the trader information along with the associated account information for the given trader ID.
-It will return bad HTTP status code if the given trader ID cannot be found.
+-  show trader profile of specified traderId.

 # Docker Deployment
 ![Diagram](./Asset/TradingAppDockerDiagram.png)

-As mentioned before, the database needs to be launched in a docker container to use this application.
-The above diagram illustrates what is going on by doing that.
-Initially, it will create a docker network for future use(it is shown at the bottom of the diagram).
-For the second step, it will build a PostgreSQL using the Dockerfile under `./springboot/psql/` directory.
-It will execute the `schema.ddl` to set up the database.
-It will also build an image using Dockerfile under `./springboot/` directory.
-It will package the java application using maven and build an image from it.
-The last step would be the creation of the container from the images and attached them to the `trading-net` created before.
+As mentioned before, the trading app and database need to be dockerized for deployment.
+The Trading App Docker diagram illustrates the process.
+First, trading-net, a docker network is created to allow Docker containers to communicate with each other.
+Second, it trading-psql docker image and trading-app docker image are created.
+The Dockerfile under `./psql/` directory is executed to initialize the database.
+The Dockerfile under `./springboot/` directory is executed to package the Java source using maven.
+Third, build containers from the images and attached them to the `trading-net` network.

 # Improvements
-1. Enrich the content of the quote to contain more information.
++ Deploy the application on GCP
-2. Add a new function to delete a trader and return the balance.
-If this trader own securities, it will sell all of them, add fund to the balance, and return the new balance.
++ Allow transactions between traders
-3. Separate the function of the order controller into two smaller functions to avoid confusion.
++ Allow multiple accounts under one trader's name
-4. Add a function to let one trader buy security from another trader and make this service transactional to prevent error.
++ Generate a transaction statement for the trader monthly.
-5. Allow one trader to have multiple accounts so that the trader could open up multiple accounts for different reasons.
++ Show chart or graph of stock information so that traders can make better decisions.